gusreid/gus-reid/content/about.md

 Movement is about more than just getting fit, longevity or preventing illness.
 It has the potential to be the vehicle through which we awaken the uncognised aspects of our mind; revealing and reversing repressed emotions and dispositions towards self, life and others.

-As we become more aligned with and centred in our being and essential nature we become more confident and competent - the world begins to open up for us and shit just works right!
+As we become more aligned with - *and centred in* - our being and essential nature we become more confident, competent and graceful - the world begins to open up for us and shit just works right!

+I'm passionate about movement; not only as a therapeutic tool, but as vehicle for inner transformation.
+And I'm on a mission to share the revelatory potential of movement to awaken the wisdom of the body.

 <!-- ![alt text](/images/58.png) -->